Pilot and small commercial system

 Common questions

-A nano brewery system is compact commercial brewing equipment designed for smaller batch production, taprooms, brewpubs, pilot programs, and startup breweries.
-BREWHA’s BIAC® system is designed to reduce equipment count, floor space, and expansion complexity.
+A nano brewery system is compact commercial brewing equipment designed for smaller-batch production, taprooms, brewpubs, pilot programs, and startup breweries.
+BREWHA’s BIAC® brewing systems are designed to reduce equipment count, floor space, and expansion complexity.

-A traditional nano brewery may require a mash tun, kettle, fermentors, brite tanks, pumps, chilling, controls, cleaning equipment, and serving equipment.
-BREWHA simplifies the core brewery layout with a complete BIAC® system and expandable 5-in-1 Fermentors.
+A brewery project may require brewing and fermentation vessels, pumps, chilling, controls, cleaning equipment, utilities, and packaging or serving equipment.
+BREWHA simplifies the core layout with a complete BIAC® system and expandable 5-in-1 Fermentors.
+Review what else is needed for a brewery and use the brewery layout planner before finalizing the equipment list.

 Cost depends on batch size, fermentor count, utilities, cooling, installation, building requirements, and whether beer is sold on site or distributed.
-BREWHA helps reduce duplication by letting brewers start with one complete BIAC® system and add fermentors as demand grows.
+Use the brewery startup cost calculator, explore brewery financing options, and request a brewery quote for project-specific planning.

 Yes.
-Start with one complete BIAC® Brewing System, then add additional 5-in-1 Fermentors as production needs grow.
-The same Mash Colander can be used with each additional fermentor.
+Start with one complete BIAC® Brewing System, then add compatible 5-in-1 Fermentors as production needs grow.
+The same Mash Colander can be used with multiple compatible fermentors.

-No. One Mash Colander can be used with multiple 5-in-1 Fermentors.
+No. One BREWHA Mash Colander can be used with multiple compatible 5-in-1 Fermentors.
 This helps reduce equipment duplication as a nano brewery expands.

-Yes.
-BREWHA is well suited to taprooms, brewpubs, restaurants, and compact production spaces because the system is designed to reduce floor space requirements and equipment complexity.
+BREWHA can be well suited to taprooms, brewpubs, restaurants, and compact production spaces because the system is designed to reduce floor-space requirements and equipment complexity.
+Explore the brewpub brewing system guide and see real BREWHA brewery success stories.

 Explore BREWHA BIAC® Brewing Systems or get help choosing the right setup for your brewery plan.